 - 1. All students must present their study plan to the university by the annually-set deadline. - 2.
 Study plans completed following the model in Appendix 2 of the present Regulations, and the recommended options connected to them (standard study plans), are automatically approved. - 3.
 Students may present an alternative study plan (individual study plans) on the condition that it meets the requirements established by the course regulations and the educational objectives outlined in the Degree Programme regulations.
-Individual study plans must be approved by the Teaching Council who may delegate a commission, or member of the coordinating teaching staff, to examine and/or approve the study plan. - 4.
+Individual study plans must be approved by the Committee appointed by the Board. - 4.
 The inclusion of educational activities elected by the student, pursuant to art.
 10, paragraph 5, letter a) of Ministerial Decree 270/04, is regulated by the subsequent art.11. - 5.
 Students who opt to enrol part time, in accordance with art.
 53 of the University Course Regulations and pursuant to art.
-13 of the Student Regulations and the Regulations governing part-time enrolment must present, for the approval of the Teaching Council, a study plan that is coherent with the duration chosen for the degree course.
+13 of the Student Regulations and the Regulations governing part-time enrolment must submit an individual study plan that is coherent with study course official duration and agreed upon by the Degree Programme Coordinator.

 Art.
-9 - Joint degree programmes
+9 - Double Degree programmes

-For the second-cycle degree course in Computer Engineering, joint-degree programmes are set up with HIT (Harbin, China), Tongji (Shanghai, China), UESTC (Chengdu, China), NEU (Shenyang, China).
+For the second-cycle degree course in Computer Engineering, double degree programmes are set up with HIT (Harbin, China), Tongji (Shanghai, China), UESTC (Chengdu, China), NEU (Shenyang, China).